-Other reasonably possible risks Description Work completed to date Further work planned Property plant and equipment Valuation - Gross Property, plant and equipment activity not valid.
-We have undertaken planning work on Property, plant and equipment We will document the processes and controls in place around the accounting for valuations of Property, plant and equipment and carry out walkthrough tests to confirm operation of controls Tests of detail on property plant and equipment included in the financial statements including: Agreement of valuations to reports from the authority's experts Undertake our assessment of the work of the authority's experts in accordance with the requirements of ISA 620 Test a sample of valuations to supporting documentation and compliance with the Operating expenses Completeness Creditors understated or not recorded in correct period • We have documented the processes and controls in place around the accounting for Operating expenses and carried out walkthrough tests to confirm operation of controls. requirements of the CIPFA Code.
-Tests of detail on operating expenses included in the financial statements including: Review of calculation of significant accruals and other items.
-Review of payments after the year end.
-Testing a sample of operating expenses Employee remuneration Completeness Employee remuneration accruals understated • We have documented the processes and controls in place around the accounting for Employee remuneration and carried out walkthrough tests to confirm operation of controls.
-Tests of detail on employee remuneration including: Testing a sample of employee remuneration payments Agreement of employee remuneration disclosures in the financial statements to supporting evidence Review of the reconciliation between payroll and the general ledger Agreement of employee remuneration accrual in the financial statements to supporting evidence Fire fighters' pensions Benefit payments Completeness Benefits incorrectly calculated/Liability understated • We have commenced documenting the processes and controls in place around the accounting for Fire fighters' pensions Benefit payments and carried out walkthrough tests to confirm operation of controls.
-To complete walkthrough tests to confirm operation of controls on Fire fighters' pensions Benefit payments.
+Other reasonably possible risks Description Work completed to date Further work planned Operating expenses Completeness Creditors understated or not recorded in correct period We have documented the processes and controls in place around the accounting for Operating expenses and carried out walkthrough tests to confirm operation of controls.
+Tests of detail on operating expenses included in the financial statements including: Review of calculation of significant accruals and other items Review of payments after the year end Testing a sample of operating expenses.
+Employee remuneration Completeness Employee remuneration accruals understated We have documented the processes and controls in place around the accounting for Employee remuneration and carried out walkthrough tests to confirm operation of controls.
+Tests of detail on employee remuneration including: Testing a sample of employee remuneration payments Agreement of employee remuneration disclosures in the financial statements to supporting evidence Review of the reconciliation between payroll and the general ledger Agreement of employee remuneration accrual in the financial statements to supporting evidence.
+Fire fighters' pensions Benefit payments Completeness Benefits incorrectly calculated/Liability understated We have documented the processes and controls in place around the accounting for Fire fighters' pensions Benefit payments and carried out walkthrough tests to confirm operation of controls.
 Tests of detail on Fire fighters' pensions benefit payments including: Testing on a sample of fire fighters' pensions benefit payments Agreement of pension disclosures in the financial statements to supporting evidence.